Leyna Bloom Pictures: Model Leads Campaign To Become First Trans Woman Of Color To Be Victoria’s Secret Model

 — Leyna Bloom (@leynabloom) April 9, 2018

-Bloom is also open with fans about her own life story and history.
+Bloom is also open with her fans about her own life story and history.
 In response to fans asking for “before” pictures of Leyna before she started living as a woman, Leyna noted that she has been living this way for as long as she could remember and there was “no before.”

 People Asking for before pictures lol I got one this is me a Freshman in HS there was no before.
 I’ve always been the baddest and smartest in the group. #TransIsBeautiful #LeynaBloom ???? pic.twitter.com/ucdu8U9kEa